Township Board of Supervisors

 Thursday and Friday from 7:00 a.m. to

 6:00 p.m. and on Saturday from 8:00 a.m. to 4:00

 Construction materials, paint cans, automobile parts, propane tanks,

 Permits to deposit

 items in the dumpsters must be purchased in advance – NO ONE WILL BE ALLOWED TO DEPOSIT ITEMS UNLESS THEY HAVE A PERMIT.

 Charges for each visit are as follows:

-RECYCLING DROP OFF for Wright Township Residents only, will be held the first Tuesday in June.
+RECYCLING DROP OFF for Wright Township Residents only, will be in June.